 Furnace and Water Heater Combination Rebate: $700- $950

-There are a number of benefits to home solar energy.
-You can qualify for tax benefits, save money, and raise your property values.
-With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.
+There are many advantages of home solar energy.
+You can raise your property values, reduce emissions, and qualify for tax benefits.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

-It depends on your home's location and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Irvington, your best time to get solar is in the spring and fall.
+It depends on your home's location and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Irvington, your best time to install solar panels is in the spring and fall.